 I gained nearly 80 pounds and stayed in bed for most of that year.
 I started smoking a lot.
 The drugs turned me into an emotional zombie, with no feelings.
 One of the drugs in particular hugely increased my appetite, and together with my tendency to eat my emotions, this was responsible for my rapid weight gain.

 If memory serves, I was hospitalized 8 times by the age of 35.
 I was variously diagnosed with bipolar disorder, depression, and borderline personality disorder.
 Before I continue with the rest of my story, I would like to say that at my present age of 44, I do not currently fit any of those diagnoses, nor have I suffered from any of them for years now.
+I am convinced that I was misdiagnosed and I was actually suffering from complex post-traumatic stress disorder in addition to still being in an emotionally abusive relationship at the time.
 I have healed, and it was not thanks to drugs—true healing was only possible for me after coming off the drugs.
 I healed thanks to discovering a broader perspective that enabled me to learn how to receive love from others, and more importantly, from myself.

 In 2009, at the age of 36, I began to wake up to how negative my whole situation was and I began to change it, first by taking control of my weight, in order to get my body healthy and my mind straight.
 I started reading materials from the Weston Price Foundation about traditional diets.
 I started going to farmer’s markets to look for raw milk and to talk to people with alternative perspectives on food.
 I also started learning about conditions like Leaky Gut Syndrome and the relationship between gut health and brain health (see GAPS or Gut-And-Psychology-Syndrome).
 One of the most important things I learned is that your mood is directly affected by what you put into your body.
 Knowing this, I began to pay attention to my mood and how it responded to what I ate, in order to know which foods would be best for my mental health.